 Vision Zero is an initiative to reduce the Bay Area’s annual roadway injuries and fatalities to zero.
 This MTC-led working group strives to make the region’s streets safer for everyone, especially pedestrians and bicyclists.

 Over 400 fatalities and 1,500 serious injuries occur on the Bay Area’s local streets and roads each year.
-As the population grows and total vehicle miles traveled increase, these numbers could rise if regional and local policies remain unchanged.
-Though safety has been identified as one of the goals of MTC’s regional transportation plans for the past 20 years, the region has recently seen increased numbers of fatalities and serious vehicular injuries.
+As the population grows and the total vehicle miles traveled increase, these numbers could rise if regional and local policies remain unchanged.

-The MTC Regional Safety/Vision Zero Policy establishes a strategy for working with partner agencies to support equitable and data-driven action towards eliminating traffic deaths and serious vehicular injuries in the Bay Area by 2030.
+The MTC Regional Safety/Vision Zero Policy establishes a framework to support equitable and data-driven action to eliminate traffic deaths and serious vehicular injuries in the Bay Area by 2030.